This article is the ninth in a series of biographies about members of the 32nd Station Hospital (and the second of four about the unit’s nurses).

 Claire M. LaBonne (Claire L. Byrnes), N-721658 (December 22, 1907 – January 23, 1994)

-She lived in Waterbury, Connecticut.
-On the 1930 and 1940 census she was listed as living at home while working as a nurse. directories from St. Mary’s Hospital.
+LaBonne married Edmund Byrnes in Watertown, Connecticut on January 15, 1946 (see further discussion of Byrnes below).
 Her Find a Grave entry includes text indicating it is a copy of her obituary in the Town Times on January 27, 1994.
-It mentions that her husband was Edmund L. Byrnes, who died in 1970.
-(See below for further discussion about Edmund Byrnes).
-Her obituary also states:
+It also mentioned that her husband Edmund L. Byrnes died in 1970.
+Her obituary states:

 She lived in Watertown since 1946, was a graduate of St. Mary’s School of Nursing, and worked at St. Mary’s and Waterbury hospitals for many years before serving as a lieutenant in the U.S. Army Nurses Corps.
 She served in Africa and Italy during World War II.
 She was a charter member of the Watertown Art League and was well known for her paintings.

 She died in Waterbury, aged 86.
 Her obituary does not list any children.

 Note about Edmund L. Byrnes: I did find a text-only copy on Ancestry.com of a death record for an Edmun L. Byrnes [sic] who died in Waterbury, Connecticut on November 5, 1974, aged 70.
 His spouse is listed as Clai.
 These discrepancies probably occurred when the document was digitized, but it’s close enough to the obituary date of death that ordinarily, it would be the end of the story.